Equivariant $K$-theory of flag varieties revisited and related results: Introduction

 In this article we construct explicit lifts of the classes of the structure sheaves of Schubert basis in $K_{T}(G/B)$ in the ring $R(T)\otimes_{\bz} R(T)$.
 For this, we apply techniques similar to those developed in the paper of Marlin (see \cite{m}) by exploiting the properties of Demazure operators (\cite{d}).

 Using these lifts we also give new methods to describe the multiplicative structure of $K_{T}(G/B)$.
-More precisely, in \S2 and \S3, we give closed formulas for the multiplicative structure constants and also recover some known results on these constants in this setting.
+More precisely, in \S2and \S3, we give closed formulas for the multiplicative structure constants and also recover some known results on these constants in this setting.

-This was inspired by the results of Hiller (see Chapter IV of \cite{hi}) who constructs basis for $Sym(X^*(T))$ as $Sym(X^*(T))^{W}$-module by lifting the fundamental classes of Schubert basis in the cohomology ring $H^*(G/B)$.
+This was inspired by the results of Hiller (see Chapter IV of \cite{hi}) who constructs a basis for $Sym(X^*(T))$ as $Sym(X^*(T))^{W}$-module by lifting the fundamental classes of the Schubert varieties in the cohomology ring $H^*(G/B)$.
 He further uses this basis to develop an algebraic approach to Schubert calculus in $H^*(G/B)$.